holtgrewe/tracdox/trac-sphinx/source/Tutorial/Parsing.rst

 The ``read*`` And ``skip*`` Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The parsing functionality in SeqAn built on top of the :dox:`StreamConcept` concept and [dox:RecordReader RecordReader] class is optimized for reading Bioinformatics text file formats.
+The parsing functionality in SeqAn built on top of the :dox:`StreamConcept` concept and :dox:`RecordReader` class is optimized for reading Bioinformatics text file formats.

 These formats mostly consist of fairly flat data files, i.e. a sequence of records, each having very few levels of subrecords.
 A typical example are FASTQ files where one record consists of adjacent lines, containing the identifier, sequence, and qualities.